Uniform scrambles on graphs

 The \emph{(divisorial) gonality} of a graph \(G\) is the minimum degree of a positive rank divisor.
 Thus, if the gonality of a graph is \(k\), then there exists a divisor \(D\) of degree \(k\) such that, for any vertex \(q\in V(G)\), we can perform chip-firing moves to remove all debt; and there exists no such divisor of degree \(k-1\).

 \begin{example} Let \(G\) again be the Herschel graph, and consider the divisor \(D\) of degree \(5\) that places one chip on each of the five vertices of the smaller partite set \(A\), pictured on the left in Figure \ref{figure:herschel_chips}.
 We claim that this divisor has positive rank.
 To see this, consider any vertex \(q\in B\), the larger partite set.
-Chip-firing the subset \(\{q\}^C\subset V(G)\) moves one chip from each vertex of \(A\) to \(q\), without changing the number of chips on the vertices of \(B-\{v\}\).
-This chip-firing process is illustrated in the middle and right of Figure \ref{figure:herschel_chips}.
-Thus \(r(D)\geq 1\), meaning \(\gon(G)\leq 5\). \end{example}
+Chip-firing the subset \(\{q\}^C\subset V(G)\) moves one chip from every neighbor of \(q\) to \(q\), and makes no other changes.
+This means that some vertices of \(A\) lose a chip to \(q\), going down to \(0\) chips; that some remain at \(1\) chip; that all vertices of \(B\) remain at \(0\) chips; that that \(q\) gains three chips, since it has three neighbors in \(A\).
+An example of this chip-firing process is illustrated in the middle and right of Figure \ref{figure:herschel_chips}.
+This strategy works to eliminate debt in any divisor of the form \(D-(q)\) where \(q\in B\); and any divisor of the form \(D-(q)\) where \(q\in A\) is already effective.
+Thus \(r(D)\geq 1\), meaning \(\gon(G)\leq \deg(D)=5\). \end{example}

 Providing a lower bound of \(k\) on gonality often proves difficult, since ruling out the existence of \emph{any} divisor of degree \(k-1\) of positive rank is more involved than exhibiting a single divisor of degree \(k\) of positive rank.
 Fortunately, the scramble number of a graph serves as a lower bound on gonality.